pretix/pretix-docs/docs/topics/email.md

 If you want to send out an email right away, navigate to :navpath:Your event → :fa3-envelope: Send out emails → Send email:.
 If your email is related to waiting lists, select :btn:Waiting list:.
+If your email is relevant for exhibitors, select :btn:Exhibitors:.
+This option is only displayed if the "Exhibitors" plugin is enabled.
 In all other cases, select :btn:Orders or attendees:.

 You can restrict the set of recipients by product, order status, time that the order was placed, and check-in status.